SNAPSHOT-Russia's war on Ukraine latest: Kyiv says it destroys incoming missiles | Law-Order

 SNAPSHOT-Russia's war on Ukraine latest: Kyiv says it destroys incoming missiles

-DIPLOMACY AND ECONOMY * South African President Cyril Ramaphosa said Putin and Zelenskiy had agreed to receive a mission from African leaders on a potential peace plan for the conflict.
+DIPLOMACY AND ECONOMY * South African President Cyril Ramaphosa said Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskiy had agreed to receive a mission from African leaders on a potential peace plan for the conflict.

 * Leaders of the Group of Seven nations plan to tighten sanctions on Russia at their summit in Japan this week, officials with direct knowledge of the discussions said. * European leaders met in Iceland on Tuesday for a two-day summit meant to show their support for Ukraine.